KaiMSR/dogbreeds/lab/ReadMe.md

 ## Open a command prompt on your system

-Run the following commands to retrieve this repo:
+Run the following commands to retrieve this repo.

 ```bash
 # get the Azure DLI demo